megawepic/odin-calculator/readme.md

 Creating an online calculator function

-1. Started off creating the functions of add/subtract/multiply/divide in Javascript
-2. Followed up with a function that calls the respective operations by identifying the operator
-3. Creating the HTML and CSS of the calculator
-4. Creating the buttons to log numbers users require
-5. Created function where a button pressed will be logged on to the display
+Created a calculator app by introducing functions that will log buttons onto the display when clicked Created functions to read calculate the operations when clicked Styled the calculator to make it look more presentable